ShaoZeMing/laravel-elasticsearch/readme.md

 ### Elasticsearch Configuration

 By default, ShaoZeMing\LaravelElasticsearch will connect to `localhost:9200` and use `default` as index name, you can change this and the other settings in the configuration file.
-You can add the `elasticquent.php` config file at `/app/config/elasticquent.php` for Laravel 4, or use the following Artisan command to publish the configuration file into your config directory for Laravel 5:
+You can add the `elasticsearch.php` config file at `/app/config/elasticsearch.php` for Laravel 4, or use the following Artisan command to publish the configuration file into your config directory for Laravel 5:

 ```shell
 $ php artisan vendor:publish --provider="ShaoZeMing\LaravelElasticsearch\ElasticquentServiceProvider"